tnagels/opensprinkler_ionopi/README.md

 # opensprinkler_ionopi
 Implementation of OpenSprinkler on an Iono Pi
 ## Introduction
-Information here was compiled from the [Iono Pi User Guide](https://www.sferalabs.cc/files/ionopi/doc/ionopi-user-guide.pdf) and [these installation instructions](https://rayshobby.net/mediawiki/index.php/Set_Up_RPi,_RTC,_WiFi,_Data_Log).
+Information here was compiled from the [Iono Pi User Guide](https://www.sferalabs.cc/files/ionopi/doc/ionopi-user-guide.pdf) and [instructions found here](https://www.hackster.io/Ryan33/raspberry-pi-web-page-based-sprinkler-controller-00d26f).
 ## Hardware
 You need an [Iono Pi](https://www.sferalabs.cc/product/iono-pi/), the version I used is the one withan RPI 3B+ because I had it lying around.
 You can also use newer versions, but beware; some of the instructions will probably change for the RPI 4.